Kurutte/raycasting/README.md

 # Usage

-The main purpose for this program is to read scene files, raycast plane and sphere primitives, and write to image data output.
+The main purpose for this program is to read scene files, raycast plane and sphere primitives, and write to P3 ppm output.

+Scene files contain objects for the scene to be output to the image.
+The input.scene file can contain lines akin to:

+- camera, width: 2.0, height: 2.0
+- sphere, color: [1, 0, 0], position: [0, 1, -5], radius: 2
+- plane, color: [0, 1, 0], position: [0, -2, 0], normal: [0, 1, 0]

 Command Line: ``` raycast width height input.scene output.ppm ```

-# Known Issues
-	 Program doesn't work, we couldn't figure out how to properly raycast in time.
-All it does is it reads the entire scene file and stores it in the appropriate structures.